AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_basics/load_sound_banks.md

 Load and unload your sound banks by triggering the **Audio > Wwise > Banks > Wwise Load Bank** and **Audio > Wwise > Banks > Wwise Unload Bank** nodes.

-For example, a typical usage would be to load the sound banks that you need for each game level within the flow graph for that level, in response to the **Event > Level Loaded** event emitter node.
+For example, a typical usage would be to load the sound banks that you need for each level within the flow graph for that level, in response to the **Event > Level Loaded** event emitter node.
 Then, you can unload the banks in response to the **Event > Level Shutdown** event.

 ![](../../images/audio_load_banks_flow.png)